 Six Audit Engagements

-NordVPN has completed six independent no-logs audits between 2018 and 2025.
+NordVPN has completed six independent no-logs audits between 2018 and 2025, detailed in their audit report page.

 | # | Year | Auditor | Standard |